 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

-The Company is not exposed to interest rate risk as the Company does not have borrowings as at the respective reporting dates.
+The Company Is not exposed to interest rate risk as the Company has fixed rate of borrowings as at the respective reporting dates.
+Commodity and Other price risk